This post may contain affiliate links. Please read our disclosure policy.

 How often should I drink moon milk?

-You can drink it daily, preferably right before going to bed.
+You can drink moon milk daily, preferably right before going to bed.

-2 mugs of pink moon milk topped with dried flowers.
+Two mugs of pink moon milk topped with dried flowers, ready to serve.

 Creating an Environment for Good Sleep